Margarine plant systems

 The margarine production process consists of five sections: the oil phase with emulsifier preparation, the water phase, the emulsion preparation, pasteurization and crystallization.
 Any excess production is returned via a continuous rework unit to the emulsion tank.

-Oil phase and emulsifier preparation
+Oil phase and emulsifier preparation in margarine production

 A pump transfers oil, fat or blended oil from storage tanks through a filter to a weighting system.
 To obtain the correct oil weight, this tank is installed above load cells.
 The blend oil is mixed according to a recipe.